 Are some of the photos that you take with your smartphone less than perfect?
-If they are, you should know that learning some tips which will help you to capture better pictures with your mobile device will be a smart strategy.
+If they are, you should know that learning some smartphone photography tips which will help you to capture better pictures with your mobile device will be a smart strategy.

 It is possible to take exceptional pictures with a smartphone.
 However, you will need to learn some tips from the experts before you’re able to get stellar results!

 The quality of your smartphone camera will factor in.
-Some of these mobile devices have cameras that are top-notch, while other smartphones come with budget cameras which aren’t quite as impressive.
+Some of these mobile devices have cameras that are top-notch, while other smartphones come with budget cameras that aren’t quite as impressive.
 Regardless of the quality of your camera, our five tips should be enough to help you avoid the pitfalls…and produce shots that you’re proud to share!

 Pro photographers know that photo composition is essential.
 That’s why they spend time framing their shots before they take them.
-The composition is about making or capturing a scene which has strong visual appeal and is likely to intrigue other people.
+The composition is about making or capturing a scene that has strong visual appeal and is likely to intrigue other people.

 One helpful tip is to compose your photos by using the “rule of thirds“.
-Think of the display as a grid which is made up of nine different squares.
+Think of the display as a grid that is made up of nine different squares.
 You’ll need to use your imagination by visualizing grid lines between each square.
 After you visualize, position the most vital elements of your photograph along the lines or where the lines intersect.

-There are mobile device cameras which feature these grids.
+There are mobile device cameras that feature these grids.
 You may have a grid to look at, or you may need to imagine one.
 If you have an iPhone, go to the Settings section, then move to “Photos and Camera” and then to “Grid“.
 Switch the grid on and use it to compose your shots!

 Professional photographers use a lot of tools and tricks to get the lighting for their shots just right.
 They know that lighting is crucial.
 With a camera phone, you should focus on putting your subjects in positions where they are facing the light.